-- A. No individual is eligible to participate in the SNAP as specified below when the individual voluntarily and without good cause quits a job of thirty (30) hours a week or more, or reduces their work effort within the sixty (60) days prior to the date of application or at any time thereafter. - 1.
+- A. No individual is eligible to participate in the SNAP as specified below when the individual voluntarily and without good cause quits a job of thirty (30) hours a week or more, or reduces his/her work effort within the sixty (60) days prior to the date of application or at any time thereafter. - 1.
 The reduction of work effort provision applies if, before the reduction, the individual was employed thirty (30) hours or more per week and the reduction was voluntary and without good cause.
-If the individual reduces their work hours to less than thirty (30) hours/week but continues to earn weekly wages that exceed the Federal minimum wage multiplied by thirty (30) hours, the individual remains exempt from program work requirements and the reduction of work provision does not apply. - 2.
-Persons who are exempt from the work registration provisions are exempt from the voluntary quit provision. - B. Determination of Voluntary Quit
+If the individual reduces his/her work hours to less than thirty (30) hours/week but continues to earn weekly wages that exceed the Federal minimum wage multiplied by thirty (30) hours, the individual remains exempt from program work requirements and the reduction of work provision does not apply. - 2.
+Persons who are exempt from the work registration provisions are exempt from the voluntary quit provision.

+B. Determination of Voluntary Quit

-- 1. When a household files an application for participation, or when a participating household reports the loss of a source of income, the agency representative must determine whether any household member voluntarily quit their job. - a.
-Benefits are not delayed beyond the normal processing times outlined in § 1.3 of this Part pending the outcome of this determination. - 2.
+- 1. When a household files an application for participation, or when a participating household reports the loss of a source of income, the agency representative must determine whether any household member voluntarily quit his/her job. - Benefits are not delayed beyond the normal processing times outlined in § 1.3 of this Part pending the outcome of this determination. - 2.
 This provision applies only if: - a.
 The employment involved thirty (30) hours or more per week or provided weekly earnings at least equivalent to the Federal minimum wage multiplied by thirty (30) hours; - b.
 The quit occurred within sixty (60) days prior to the date of application or anytime thereafter; and, - c.
 The quit was without good cause. - 3.
-If an individual quits a job, secures new employment at comparable wages or hours and is then laid off or, through no fault of their own loses the new job, the earlier quit does not form the basis of a disqualification. - 4.
-An employee of the Federal government or of a State or local government who participates in a strike against such government and is dismissed from their job because of participation in the strike, must be considered to have voluntarily quit their job without good cause. - 5.
-Applicant households - a.
-In the case of an applicant household, the agency representative must determine whether any currently unemployed (i.e., employed less than thirty (30) hours per week or receiving less than weekly earnings equivalent to the Federal minimum wage multiplied by thirty (30) hours) household member who is required to register for work has voluntarily quit their most recent job or reduced their work effort within the last sixty (60) days. - b.
+If an individual quits a job, secures new employment at comparable wages or hours and is then laid off or, through no fault of his/her own loses the new job, the earlier quit does not form the basis of a disqualification.

+4. An employee of the Federal government or of a State or local government who participates in a strike against such government and is dismissed from his/her job because of participation in the strike, must be considered to have voluntarily quit his/her job without good cause.

+5. Applicant households

+- a.
+In the case of an applicant household, the agency representative must determine whether any currently unemployed (i.e., employed less than thirty (30) hours per week or receiving less than weekly earnings equivalent to the Federal minimum wage multiplied by thirty (30) hours) household member who is required to register for work has voluntarily quit his/her most recent job or reduced his/her work effort within the last sixty (60) days. - b.
 If the agency representative learns that a household has lost a source of income after the date of application but before the household is certified, the agency representative must determine whether a voluntary quit occurred. - c.
-If the voluntary quit was without good cause, the household's application for participation is denied and sanction imposed according to § 1.11.5(B) of this Part, starting from the date of the quit.
+If the voluntary quit was without good cause, the household's application for participation is denied and sanction imposed according to § 1.11.5(B) of this Part, starting from the date of the quit. - (1) The agency representative must provide the applicant household with a notice of denial in accordance with § 1.3.6 of this Part. - d.
+The notice must inform the household of the following: - (1) The period of disqualification; - (2) The right to reapply at the end of the disqualification period; and - (3) The right to a fair hearing.